 Sure our pants are tight, our wallets slim, but there’s food to be devoured and so we trek on.
-Here’s a list of recently opened restaurants/bars/breweries/bakeries/cafes/you name it to add to your must-try list this summer.
+Here’s a list of recently opened restaurants/bars/breweries/bakeries/cafes/you name it to add to your must-try list this fall.

 Think we missed one?
 Tell us about it at email@example.com.